danielm0hr/aws-kafka-as-a-service/README.md

 An example on how to run Apache Kafka as a SaaS product on AWS, focusing on a simple, scalable, secure, multi-tenant design which abstracts the complexities of running Kafka away from the user.
 An application developer shall be able to just point her Kafka producers and consumers to the KaaS service, providing only some basic preferences like desired throughput and data retention.

 From operations perspective, the goal is to be able to create appropriately scaled tenants in a fully automated way.
 This example implements [hard multi-tenancy](#hard-multi-tenancy) on runtime level by default.
-If you don't require hard multi-tenancy (and want to save some infrastructure costs), the provided scripts and resources can be adjusted relatively easily to fall back to Kubernetes namespace based tenant isolation instead.
+If you don't require hard multi-tenancy (and want to save some infrastructure costs), the provided resources can be adjusted relatively easily to fall back to Kubernetes namespace based tenant isolation instead.
 The needed changes are summarized in [Changes for Soft Multi-Tenancy](#changes-for-soft-multi-tenancy).

-This example can be easily ported to other cloud providers and bare-metal because only a few AWS-only components are used, which all have similar replacements on other providers.
+This example can be easily ported to other cloud providers and even bare-metal because only a few AWS-only components are used, which all have similar replacements on other providers.
 Please refer to the documentation of the individual components on how to change the configuration.

 One additional design goal was to reduce the amount of custom code needed to provide a fully functional SaaS product to a minimum.
-It uses off-the-shelf components for solving many of the non-functional (security, scalability, operational efficiency, simplicity, ...) and functional (multi-tenant, full-fledged Apache Kafka service) requirements, which are non-differentiating for a theoretical business around that SaaS product.
+It uses off-the-shelf components for solving many of the non-functional (multi-tenancy, security, scalability, operational efficiency, simplicity, ...) and functional (the core Kafka service) requirements, which are non-differentiating for a theoretical business around that SaaS product.
 The business should be able to spend its efforts focusing on the differentiating parts of the product.

 ## Table of Contents
 - [Kafka as a Service (KaaS) on AWS](#kafka-as-a-service-kaas-on-aws)